60 Pub Marketing Ideas: How to Market a Pub

 Themed nights can give your pub marketing a purpose as you can target specific crowds who will be interested in specific themes.

 If you anticipate a night might be quiet, it could be worth throwing a themed evening to make sure patrons show up.
-It’s also a good way to reach new customers who might not have been interested in your pub originally.

 It’s a good idea to introduce a consistent schedule for your themed nights so everyone knows what’s coming up, including your patrons.
-For example, you could have singles night on a Thursday and a pub quiz night on Tuesday’s.

 Top tip: Don’t forget the holidays.
 Add every single holiday you can think of to your calendar and throw themed nights on the ones you know your patrons will be interested in (like St Paddies’ day).